Early Signs of Movement Disorders in Children

 Tics

 Tics are sudden, involuntary movements or sounds.
 Motor tics can occur in any body area and can range in severity.
-Tics can change over time and worsen if a child is ill, tired, or stressed.
+A tic disorder can change over time and worsen if a child is ill, tired, or stressed.
 Additionally, it can worsen in the early teenage years but often improve by early adulthood.
 Tourette syndrome is one of the tic disorders, characterized by chronic motor and vocal tics.

 What causes child movement disorders?